Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-YM_8Kq1EkLQ.md

 ### Transcript

-> does it hurt having a, piercing on my lip no not really well i mean it doesn't hurt at all, now that i have it but at the time, it hurt a little this feels like a pinch that's it
+> does it hurt having a, piercing on my lip no not really well I mean it doesn't hurt at all, now that I have it but at the time, it hurt a little this feels like a pinch that's it